 - The interaction of the smoke lines in fluid flow with the body to understand flow pattern around the body

 - Different colors of dye are used to depict flow pattern around objects in wind tunnel

 Position of the Model for space shuttle in wind tunnel

 Smoke lines over an automobile

-- Using smoke we can understand the flow pattern over car.
+- Using smoke we can understand the flow pattern over the car.

-- This will help to design streamline body of car and wake region behind the car
+- This will help to design streamline the body of the car and wake region behind the car

 Water tunnel Flow visualization using a liquid dye

-- Similar to wind tunnel, water tunnels are also popular in laboratory used to visualize and understand the hydrodynamic of floated or submerged objects
+- Similar to wind tunnels, water tunnels are also popular in laboratories used to visualize and understand the hydrodynamic of floated or submerged objects

 - The model is fixed and water flows around the objects

-- Dye or colours are injected from the holes on the body to visualize the flow pattern
+- Dye or colors are injected from the holes on the body to visualize the flow pattern

 - Vortices in turbulent flow can be visualized in wake region

 - The following figure represents the set-up of water tunnel to visualize the flow behind the car.
 In this experiment, dyes are injected at different level at the upstream portion of car.
-These dyes flow with water as streak-lines.
-In wake regions, streak lines are broken due to vortices and we can observe random flow pattern.
+These dyes flow with water as streak lines.
+In wake regions, streak lines are broken due to vortices and we can observe random flow patterns.
 This is called a recirculation region.

-- Water flows over the aeroplane and coloured dye is injected with nozzles on surface of the body.
+- Water flows over the airplane and colored dye is injected with nozzles on the surface of the body.
 Vortices generated due to wake region we can see using this method.

 - If streamlines are not straight or diffused in water which means strong vortices are there

-- Tufts are flexible threads of yarn of string which are free to flow as per the direction of flow
+- Tufts are flexible threads of yarn of string that are free to flow as per the direction of flow

-- These threads are easily available and glued to the surface of object
+- These threads are easily available and glued to the surface of the object

 - This technique is helpful to understand and visualize flow near the surface to the body

-- The length and weight of tuft should be selected properly without altering the flow pattern near the surface
+- The length and weight of the tuft should be selected properly without altering the flow pattern near the surface

 - It provides qualitative understanding for flow separation, cross-flow, and reverse flow near the surface